White, cream, brown, red, gold, silver, blue, black, tri-color

 While baths can be given every four to six weeks, you can have your Labradoodle’s coat trimmed as infrequently as twice per year.
 Your dog’s specific fur type and preferred cut may affect this timeframe slightly.

 - Does your dog need a new do?
-7 Labradoodle Haircuts in 2020
+7 Labradoodle Haircuts this year

 Health Conditions 🏥